 HSWERX hosted an Assessment Event on November 14, 2023.

 Following the insights gained from the Phase 3 Assessment Event (AE), Department of Homeland Security (DHS) Subject Matter Experts (SMEs) have revised the assessment criteria and provided a detailed use case scenario.
 This update aims to offer innovators a clearer understanding of DHS's specific requirements and expectations for proposed solutions.
 To submit your technology for potential Phase 6 attendance (see below), please review the assessment criteria and follow the submission instructions that will be near the bottom of this webpage.
-(Submissions due NLT May 10, 2024)
+(Submissions Closed May 10, 2024)

 DHS SMEs will down-select those respondents/submissions they feel have the highest potential to satisfy their technology needs.
 Favorably evaluated submissions will receive an invitation to attend the AE 2.0 on/around May 20, 2024.